A 'big sigh' for Baraclough as Windsor Park erupts

 It has been a turbulent week for Northern Ireland after the withdrawals of Kyle Lafferty, the day before the game, and Conor McMenamin shortly before kick-off.

-Baraclough admitted Lafferty's withdrawal on Friday had been a distraction but his team would cope, however the news about McMenamin as fans filtered in to Windsor Park came as a further blow when full focus was required.
+Baraclough admitted Lafferty's withdrawal on Friday had been a distraction but his team would cope, however the news about McMenamin, as fans filtered in to Windsor Park, came as a further blow when full focus was required.

 "I was trying to concentrate on a game of football and that's what we did," he said.